-National Service Scheme (NNS), Red Ribbon Club (RRC), and Youth Red Cross (YRC) :Extension Activities are an integral component of the educational process at Mahendra Arts & Science College.
+Extension Activities are an integral component of the educational process at Mahendra Arts & Science College.
 Students learn and become aware of social reality, challenging issues, and the need for inclusiveness of the underprivileged sections.
-The focus of MASC is on Education, Environment, Health & Safety, and Women Empowerment.
+The focus of MASC is on Education, Environment, Health & Safety, and Women

+Empowerment.
 These are also amplified by aligning them with the Sustainable Development Goals by organizing various programs such as awareness, student involvement, engagement, and implementation of strategies.

 Extension activities are connected in all the departments and explore their services in the major activities like NSS, Citizen Consumer Club, RRC, YRC, Women cell, and Men's cell.
 The extension activities are synchronized with Government and Non-Government Organizations and also in adopted villages.

-At MASC, two NSS units are operated with 200 students.
-Our NSS units have conducted various programs in association with various departments for creating awareness for the sense of social responsibility among the students and faculty.
-MASC with YRC Unit, which organized various Blood Donation, and First Aid Training activities under the outreach activities.
+The Motto of NSS "NOT ME BUT YOU", reflects the essence of democratic living and upholds the need for selfless service.
+NSS helps the student's development & appreciation of other people's points of view and also consideration towards other living beings.